Skip to content

 parser.add_argument("-crop", "--crop_bbox", choices=["square", "tight"], default="square", type=str,

-keep original bbox size with variable aspect ratio ('-crop tight')")
+"keep original bbox size with variable aspect ratio ('tight')."))

 parser.add_argument("-overlay", "--save_overlay_frames", action="store_true",

-help="additionally save full HQ frames with overlay (bbox + info) in separate folder")
+help="Additionally save full HQ frames with overlays (bbox + info) to .jpg.")

 parser.add_argument("-log", "--save_logs", action="store_true",

-help="save RPi CPU + OAK chip temperature, RPi available memory (MB) + \
+help=("Write RPi CPU + OAK chip temperature, RPi available memory (MB) + "

 args = parser.parse_args()